hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/643_02_sunday_june_23.md

 One-sidedness is the bane of the world.
-The more sides you can develop the more souls you have, and you can see the universe through all souls — through the Bhakta (devotee) and the Jnâni (philosopher).
+The more sides you can develop the more souls you have, and you can see the universe through all souls — through the Bhakta (devotee) and the Jnāni (philosopher).
 Determine your own nature and stick to it.
-Nishthâ (devotion to one ideal) is the only method for the beginner; but with devotion and sincerity it will lead to all.
+Nishthā (devotion to one ideal) is the only method for the beginner; but with devotion and sincerity it will lead to all.
 Churches, doctrines, forms, are the hedges to protect the tender plant, but they must later be broken down that the plant may become a tree.
 So the various religions, Bibles, Vedas, dogmas — all are just tubs for the little plant; but it must get out of the tub.
-Nishthâ is, in a manner, placing the plant in the tub, shielding the struggling soul in its path. . . .
+Nishthā is, in a manner, placing the plant in the tub, shielding the struggling soul in its path. . . .